 Posting Labor Cost

 On the Financials page in the project workspace of a project, there is a Post Labor Cost button in the upper left (see screenshot below).
-This will post the labor forecast cost to the "labor" financial item.
+This will post the labor forecast cost to the "labor" financial item, summarized at the Assignment Node Level.
 (Note: the ResourceFirst system does not offer posting labor actuals at this time, though this feature IS available on the Portfolio Desktop tool, and can be automated upon request).

 The way the labor cost is calculated is as follows: